 The round-up: get stuck in to Brisbane’s best chicken wings

 What do you when you’ve got the hunger pangs and want to eat a dozen of something?
 The answer is simple – chicken wings!
-National Chicken Wing Day is coming up – on Saturday July 29 to be exact – so what better time to assemble a list of Brisbane’s best.
 If you fall head-over-heels in love at the sight of a basket of crispy golden wings, then maybe wear a helmet while reading this here round up.

-Lucky Egg: What good would a fried-chicken joint be if it didn’t serve up good chicken wings?
-Lucky Egg in Fortitude Valley serves up some special wings that are hard to resist.
-These crispy skinned wings are doused in Buffalo sauce and served with slaw and blue cheese sauce.
-If you are a bit over Buffalo sauce, you can also order your wings in a special Korean spiced flavour.
+Lucky Egg, Fortitude Valley: What good would a fried-chicken joint be if it didn’t serve up good chicken wings?
+Much like its range of burgers and popcorn chicken, Lucky Egg’s Frank’s Famous Wings are seriously hard to resist.
+These buttermilk fried wings are doused in Frank’s famous buffalo sauce and served with fries and blue cheese sauce.

-Yard Bird Ale House: As one of Brisbane’s chicken wing OGs, Yard Bird knows what’s up when it comes to getting your snack on.
+Yard Doggs, Fortitude Valley: As one of Brisbane’s chicken wing OGs, Yard Doggs knows what’s up when it comes to getting your snack on.
 Pull up a stump and order six, 12 or 20 wings in either honey barbecue, southern-fried, garlic and parmesan, chipotle barbecue, original Buffalo, or the infamous Death Sentence wings and get munchin’.

-Twelve Boar: Bayside bite haven Twelve Boar is all about American barbecue, but that doesn’t mean they skimp on the wings.
-Grab a serve (half kilo or full kilo) of either Buffalo or KG Buffalo wings with a side of chips and ranch or blue cheese dressing.
-Want to spice up your life?
-You can ask the kitchen to up the heat factor on your wings to hot or stupid hot.
-Be warned – that’s competition-level hotness.
+Twelve Boar, Cleveland: Bayside bite haven Twelve Boar is all about barbecued meats, but that doesn’t mean they skimp on the wings.
+Grab a serve (half kilo or full kilo) of either buffalo or barbecue wings with a side of chips and ranch or blue cheese dressing.

-Lord of the Wings: With a name like Lord of the Wings, you just know that the crispy goodies are going to be straight fire.
+Lord of the Wings, Indooroopilly and Carindale: With a name like Lord of the Wings, you just know that the crispy goodies are going to be fire.
 We can confirm that Lord of the Wings is legit – the venue boasts serves of traditional, grilled and boneless wings with 20 flavours available.
 Yep, 20 flavours.
 Lemon and coriander, smoky barbecue, wasabi ginger, and hot Buffalo are just some of the tongue tantalisers on offer.

-Buffalo Bar: Inner-city snackers are big fans of Buffalo Bar’s brand of American cuisine, but the wings are particularly special.
-The wings here come in wet or dusted varieties, with flavours including original Buffalo, chipotle barbecue crema, sriracha, honey and garlic, bacon, cheese and chive, seasoned jerk, parmesan, and garlic and chilli.
+Buffalo Bar, Brisbane City: Inner-city snackers are big fans of Buffalo Bar’s brand of American cuisine, but the wings are particularly special.
+The bites here come in wet or dusted varieties, with flavours including original Buffalo, maple mustard, sriracha and honey, bacon, cheese and chive, parmesan and chilli, and seasoned jerk.

-Hello Chicken: King Street is home to Hello Chicken – a great spot for anyone craving Korean fried goodness.
+Hello Chicken, Bowen Hills: King Street is home to Hello Chicken – a great spot for anyone craving Korean-style fried goodness.
 Order a serve or two of wings and get ready to be blown away – flavours include original crispy fried, soy garlic, Korean chilli, snow cheese and crazy-hot chicken.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.